jiupinjia/stylized-neural-painting/README.md

 python demo_nst.py --renderer oilpaintbrush --vector_file ./output/sunflowers_strokes.npz --style_img_path ./style_images/fire.jpg --content_img_path ./test_images/sunflowers.jpg --canvas_color 'white' --renderer_checkpoint_dir checkpoints_G_oilpaintbrush --transfer_mode 1
 ```

-You may also specify the --transfer_mode to switch the transfer mode (0: transfer color only, 1: transfer both color and texture)
+You may also specify the --transfer_mode (0: transfer color only, 1: transfer both color and texture)

 Also, please note that in the current version, the style transfer are not supported by the progressive rendering mode.
 We will be working on this feature in the near future.